hover and click over individual sculpture photographs to enlarge

 An illustration of the aerodynamic efficiency are the top speeds achieved on the Mulsanne Straight by the 3.4L 1954 D-type at 173 mph, versus 160 mph for the far more powerful 4.9L V12 Ferrari.

 As of July 1957 Jaguar had four Le Mans victories, and Ferrari only two.
 Le Mans fortunes would thereafter diverge in Ferrari’s favour.
-Porsche would later trump both brands combined, as would Audi.
+Porsche would later double-trump both brands combined, as would Audi.

 Three colours vie for featuring on the D-Type — British Racing Green (BRG) as used by the Factory team, and Flag Blue as used by Ecurie Ecosse are obvious candidates.
 BRG has a great natural stone analog in Guatemala Verde Marble.
 Flag Blue has the same in Blue Onyx.
 White with blue stripes, the American racing colours, also hold allure.